 Antimicrobial: a drug that kills microorganisms or prevents them from multiplying; antibiotics are naturally occurring antimicrobials.
 Antimicrobial medications are used to treat acute infectious prostatitis and chronic prostatitis.

 Antibodies: proteins produced by the body to protect itself from foreign substances (such as bacteria or viruses).

 Antigens: Foreign substances that cause an immune response in the body.
 The body produces antibodies to fight antigens, or harmful substances.

-Asymptomatic: no symptoms or no clear sign that disease is present.
+Asymptomatic: no symptoms that disease is present.

 Atrophy: wasting of tissue or organ due to disease or lack of use (as in muscle atrophy).
 The testicles can become atrophic due to disease, cancer, or abnormal development.

 Axumin: a radiotracer which is used in conjunction with a PET scan to help pinpoint the location of any recurrent prostate cancer.

 Azoospermia: the absence of sperm in the ejaculate.

 Benign tumor : a noncancerous growth that does not spread to nearby tissues or other parts of the body.